Zimbabwe and the Commonwealth of Nations: A status of its own

-Southern Rhodesia had been granted a great deal of autonomy, including powers over defence and constitutional amendment, but falling short of dominionhood.
+Southern Rhodesia had been granted a great deal of autonomy, including powers over defence and constitutional amendment, but falling short of Dominion status.
 However, observers would be forgiven for thinking that Rhodesia had just become the eighth dominion (as, indeed, reported Time magazine).
-Southern Rhodesian Premiers were routinely invited to Imperial Conferences of dominions' Prime Ministers from 1932 onwards; and, when the Dominions Office was created in 1925, Rhodesia was the only non-dominion to fall under its remit, in recognition of its quasi-independent status.
+Southern Rhodesian Premiers were routinely invited to Imperial Conferences of dominions' Prime Ministers from 1932 onwards; and, when the Dominions Office was created in 1925, Rhodesia was the only non-Dominion to fall under its remit, in recognition of its quasi-independent status.

-Indeed, the government of Southern Rhodesian itself was under the same misapprehension.
-Its official position, which it would hold until UDI, was that Southern Rhodesia was already a member of the Commonwealth, albeit not a dominion.
+Indeed, the government of Southern Rhodesia itself was under the same misapprehension.
+Its official position, which it would hold until UDI, was that Southern Rhodesia was already a member of the Commonwealth, albeit not a Dominion.
 When Robert Menzies, Prime Minister of Australia, found in 1963 that Jack Howman thought that Southern Rhodesia 'is and always has been a member of the Commonwealth', this caused a diplomatic spat that contributed to the Unilateral Declaration of Independence.

 Nonetheless, Southern Rhodesia did recognise that it had limits on its self-government.
 For example, foreign relations were not maintained, nor could the government change the Southern Rhodesian pound from parity against the British pound sterling.
 The most important derogation was on racial affairs; laws related to racial affairs were to have Royal Assent withheld.
-However, despite these limits, and the formal supremacy of British statutes under the Colonial Laws Validity Act 1865, a convention emerged that Parliament would not legislate for Southern Rhodesia, nor the Governor withhold Assent, without the Legislative Assembly's permission.
+However, despite these limits, and the formal supremacy of British statutes under the Colonial Laws Validity Act 1865, a convention emerged that Parliament would not legislate for Southern Rhodesia, nor the Governor withhold assent, without the Legislative Assembly's permission.
 The threat of intervention may have achieved some successes, such as when the Rhodesian government attempted to ban native Africans from voting outright in 1934, but these were few and far between.
 The result is that, even though self-government had been tailored to avoid the creation of a system that subjugated the native population, it happened anyway: directly against the zeitgeist of the rest of the Empire at the time.